 LPAR Design Tool

 The LPAR Design tool assists you in planning the LPAR layout of your Central Processor Complexes.
 The tool allows you to specify all partitions, the number of logical processors and their weights.
-It then calculates the MIPS capacity (*) for the partition.
 If you run your system in Hiperdispatch mode it also assist you in displaying the number of high, medium and low processors as a result of your definition.
 This will help you to easily identify definition errors.
-In addition offload processors like zIIPs and zAAPs are also supported. (*) Please notice: The MIPS capacity is a rough estimate and does not replace the necessity to use zPCR for a correct capacity projection of your environment.
-To install the tool, download the LPAR Design Tool (Version 5.3, 0.88 MB)
+In addition offload processors like zIIPs and zAAPs are also supported.
+You can upload or download the results from / to a zPCR study.
+To install the tool, download the LPAR Design Tool (Version 8.2, 2.4 MB)

 Back to top